mangosArchives/serverZero_Rel19/doc/EventAI.txt

 SPELL_SCHOOL_FROST  = 4 ==> 16
 SPELL_SCHOOL_SHADOW = 5 ==> 32
 SPELL_SCHOOL_ARCANE = 6 ==> 64
-Use These Bitmask Values For Schoolmask (Param2) or Any Combinations Of These School Bitmasks for Multiple Schools.
+Use These Bit mask Values For Schoolmask (Param2) or Any Combinations Of These School Bit masks for Multiple Schools.

 9 = EVENT_T_RANGE
 -----------------